rouni001/CLARK/docs/TESTING.md

 ## Current Coverage

-The suite currently contains 21 regression tests.
+The suite currently contains 22 regression tests.
 It verifies:

 - all required executables are created by the build
 - `CLARK`, `CLARK-l`, and `CLARK-S` respond to `--version`
 - modernized shell entrypoints parse successfully
+- the repository root does not contain duplicated shell scripts
-- `classify_metagenome.sh` preserves paths with spaces
+- `scripts/classify_metagenome.sh` preserves paths with spaces
 - gzipped inputs are decompressed and temporary files are cleaned up
 - paired-end inputs are passed through correctly
 - `--light` selects `CLARK-l`